skpomerv/data1201/lab10/README.md

 6. Open a text facet for `scientificName` and take a picture of the new summary of the column.
 It should have 10 options.
 Save it in the lab10 folder (not in images!) as "clustered.png" or "clustered.jpg".

+**You have completed the lab10 post-lab assignment.
+Stage all files in the directory with git add, commit them, then push them to your github data1201 repository**

-Youre done with lab worksheet 10 and the post-lab assignment.
-Don't delete these materials as we plan to continue OpenRefine next week!
+__*Don't delete these materials as we plan to continue OpenRefine next week!*__